 He chucked her chin, a faint smile curving his lips.
 "I know," he said lightly and looked up at the hospital.
 "It's probably too late for me to see him right now, huh?"

-She nodded and, taking a deep breath, followed his gaze.
-"Yeah, he's probably already down for the night," she told him and turned her attention back to the handsome man in front of her.
+She nodded and followed his gaze with her own.
+"Yeah, he's probably already down for the night," she told him before turning her attention back to the handsome man in front of her.
 "So, where are you staying?"

 "I'm not sure yet," he replied, shrugging carelessly.
 "You can just drop me off at a hotel.
 There's nothing going on in town this week; I shouldn't have a problem getting a room."